Performance Support • Quick Reference

 Customer is frustrated but communicating.
 Voice is raised but not threatening.

-Customer requests a manager, repeats themselves, or is drawing attention from other customers.
+Customer requests a manager, repeats themselves, or is drawing attention from others.

-Honor the request.
-Brief your lead before the handoff — context prevents re-explaining.
+Honor the request immediately.
+Brief your lead before the handoff so the customer does not have to repeat themselves.

-Customer uses threats, profanity directed at you, or physically intimidating behavior.
+Customer uses threats, profanity directed at you personally, or physically intimidating behavior.

 Disengage.
 Move to a safe distance.
 Alert security or management immediately.
 Your safety is not negotiable.